How we enrich the curriculum

 These tailored activities include:

-• Bowling, swimming and trampolining
+• Bowling, swimming, and trampolining

-• Climbing, orienteering and cycling
+• Climbing, orienteering, watersports and cycling

 • Visiting farms and horse riding